-As part of our efforts to enable young people to respond creatively to the centenary of the First World War, we offer free songwriting workshops to schools (or other education providers).
+As part of our efforts to enable young people to reflect on war and conflict in all forms, we offer free songwriting workshops to schools (or other education providers) lasting 1.5 - 2hrs.
+Songwriting workshops are subject to availability.
 If you would like to request a free songwriting workshop email us on firstname.lastname@example.org.

-We work with two practitioners to facilitate children and young people to create their own Songs of the Centenary.
-Marty Longstaff (The Lake Poets) is based in Sunderland, and Bethzienna Williams in Cardiff.
-Over the last year, both have travelled far and wide bringing the project to young people.
-Both Marty and Bethzienna are singer-songwriters and trained teachers.
+We work with two brilliant practitioners to facilitate children and young people to create their own Songs of the Centenary.
+Marty Longstaff (The Lake Poets) is based in Sunderland, and Bethzienna Williams (Runner Up of The Voice 2019!) is based in Cardiff.
+Over the last two years, both have travelled far and wide bringing the project to young people.
+Both Marty and Bethzienna are professional singer-songwriters as well as being trained teachers.

 Writing songs is an exciting endeavour which can reinforce and stimulate children to express themselves freely through music.
-We find that using the First World War as a topic enables pupils to express thoughts and feelings in a new way, to engage creatively with their shared heritage, and to create something they can all feel truly proud of.
+We find that using songwriting techniques enables pupils to express thoughts and feelings about conflict in a new way, to engage creatively with a challenging topic, and create something they can all feel truly proud of.